- Dementia Slideshow Pictures

-Face Blindness (Prosopagnosia) (cont.)
+- Patient Comments: Face Blindness (Prosopagnosia) - Treatments

-What is prosopagnosia?
+What is the prognosis?

 Prosopagnosia can be socially crippling.
 Individuals with the disorder often have difficulty recognizing family members and close friends.
 They often use other ways to identify people, such as relying on voice, clothing, or unique physical attributes, but these are not as effective as recognizing a face.
 Children with congenital prosopagnosia are born with the disability and have never had a time when they could recognize faces.
 Greater awareness of autism, and the autism spectrum disorders, which involve communication impairments such as prosopagnosia, is likely to make the disorder less overlooked in the future.

 What research is being done?